Panelista-Output/panelista-articles/content/en/lantmannen-and-panelista.md

 ### What has been the best thing so far?

-**Jenny**: Jag skulle säga helheten.
-Enkelt och smidigt verktyg, med bra support, genomgångar, tips och idéer.
-Hela paketet.
+**Jenny**: I would say the whole thing.
 The tool is very simple to use, the support, guidance, and ideas are great.
 Everything we needed.

-**Cathrine**: Ert stöd, både hur ni sätter er in i vår verksamhet och hur ni hjälper oss att formulera saker.
+**Cathrine**: Your support, both how you understand our business and how you help us word things in a good way.

 ### What is it like working with Panelista and the Panelista team?

-**Jenny**: Det går fort och är smidigt, man får en bra rapport från verktyget som är smidig att dela. ~~Vi delar rapporterna med avdelningen och får feedback om att det är väldigt snyggt sammanställt.~~
+**Jenny**: It is fast, and it is easy.
+You get a great report from the tool which is easy to share. ~~We share the reports with our team and get feedback about how nicely packaged it is.~~

-**Cathrine**: Vi vill tacka er för jättebra uppstart, vi har fått mycket mer engagemang och support från er än vad jag kunde förvänta mig!
+**Cathrine**: We would like to thank you for the exceptional commitment while getting started, we received much more support than what I could have expected!

 _Thank you, Jenny and Cathrine!_ [_Read more about Panelista here_](https://panelista.com "Panelista").